Bloody Mary Infused vodka is simply, vodka infused with peppers, tomatoes, celery, garlic and more for a low carb alternative to a Bloody Mary.

 My hubby is a Bloody Mary master.
 He loves to make them when we are on vacation or on really hot summer weekends.
 While I like the taste of them, sometimes it’s a bit too much like eating a juiced salad for my likes.
 You know I like my salads so I guess I would prefer to eat them, rather than drink them.
-And I am on a carb counting frenzy, hence the reason I’ve been making all these infused vodkas.
+And I am on a carb counting frenzy, hence the reason I’ve been making all these infused vodkas like my mojito vodka.
 So I got this idea to make a Bloody Mary Infused Vodka to drink on the rocks and boy did it turn good.
 This is by far my favorite infused vodka I’ve made.
 Even my hubby gave me a thumbs up!

 This is another easy recipe.
 All you need to do is a fill a large mason jar with your favorite Bloody Mary fixings.
 I used celery stalks and leaves, garlic cloves, grape tomatoes, black peppercorns and jalapeño peppers.
-Add them to your jar along with a good middle shelf vodka, cover and refrigerate.
+Add them to a jar like this along with a good middle shelf vodka, cover and refrigerate.
 Above is a photo of the mix before it went into the fridge.

 And here it is coming out of the refrigerator after a week of steeping (above).
 Not much difference in looks but oh the flavor!
 We tasted it a few days in and you could really taste the celery.
 My official taste testers were of course me, my husband and my father in law.
 One thing to note when tasting: make sure you shake it up first.
 After a week it was perfect to me.
 You really get the spiciness from the peppercorns and jalapeño and a hint of garlic and tomato flavors.